kubermatic/docs/content/kubermatic/v2.12/_index.en.md

 # Welcome to Kubermatic Docs

-## One Enterprise Kubernetes Management Platform For Any Infrastructure
+## One Enterprise Kubernetes Management Platform for Any Infrastructure

 Automate thousands of Kubernetes clusters across multi-cloud, on-prem and edge with unparalleled density and resilience.
 Deploy, manage and run multiple Kubernetes clusters with our production-proven platform.
 On your preferred infrastructure.